-Here at the IFIC Foundation and across the internet, we’re seeing, reading and writing more and more about personalized nutrition.
+Here at Food Insight and across the internet, we’re seeing, reading and writing more and more about personalized nutrition.
 Our genetics and environment play significant roles in how our bodies respond to and use certain foods and nutrients.
-Today let’s focus on sodium.
+Today, let’s focus on sodium.

 Sodium is a vital mineral that makes up one-half of sodium chloride, more commonly known as table salt.
-We can add it to foods ourselves when we sprinkle salt on soups, pasta or roasted vegetables, and it’s also found in many packaged foods, where it not only adds flavor, but also contributes texture and preservative functions.
+We add sodium to foods ourselves when we sprinkle salt on soups, pasta or roasted vegetables, and it’s also found in many packaged and prepared foods, where it not only adds flavor, but also contributes texture and food safety as a preservative.
 Ninety percent of the sodium we consume is in the form of sodium chloride, but other compounds like sodium nitrate and sodium nitrite are used as antimicrobial agents in some foods.
-More than 70 percent of our salt intake comes from packaged or restaurant foods, 10 percent is added during cooking or at the table and 10 to 15 percent occurs naturally in foods, especially meats.
+More than 70% of our salt intake comes from packaged or restaurant foods, 10% is added during home cooking or at the table and 10-15% occurs naturally in foods, especially meats.
 Fruits and vegetables are naturally low in sodium.

 How does sodium affect our health?

 All of us need a small amount of sodium to keep our bodies working as they should.
 It’s critical for things like muscle function (including the heart) and keeping our nervous system working properly, and it helps to control fluid balance.
 The Dietary Guidelines for Americans recommend that we consume less than 2,300 milligrams (mg) of sodium each day, which is the amount of sodium in about one teaspoon of table salt.